Lightstreamer/Lightstreamer-kafka-connector/README.md

 # Examples

 The [examples](/examples/) folder contains all the examples referenced throughout this guide, along with additional resources tailored for specific Kafka broker vendors.
 Additionally, you can explore the [_Airport Demo_](/examples/airport-demo/) for deeper insights into various usage and configuration options of the Lightstreamer Kafka Connector.

+For a Kubernetes-based setup, the [Kafka Connector Helm Chart example](https://github.com/Lightstreamer/helm-charts/blob/main/examples/kafka-connector) provides a complete, self-contained deployment that mirrors the [Quickstart](#quick-start-set-up-in-5-minutes) on Kubernetes.

 For more examples and live demos, visit our [online showcase](https://demos.lightstreamer.com/?p=kafkaconnector&lclient=noone&f=all&lall=all&sallall=all).